jeffmcmahan/Function.check/README.md

 ```

 ## Example
-Include the library with `require('function.check')`, and it will define a `Function#check` method. which can then be used anywhere in your program, to check argument arity and types.
+Include the library with `require('function.check')`, and it will define a `Function#check` method, which can be used to check argument arity and types.
 Declare types using the existing javascript default value syntax, and then pass `arguments` to `<function-name>.check` as shown here:

 ```js
 function newUser(name = String, email = String, age = Number) {